siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 Here `power-consume-app-0` is the passthrough deployment and `power-consume-app-1` is the process deployment.

-Now you can send a HTTP request to the passthrough app.
+Now you can send an HTTP request to the passthrough app.

 ```sh
 curl -X POST \